paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-2d-investment-companies-and-advisers.md

 This subchapter, referred to in subsec. (a)(26)(B), was in the original “this Act” and was translated as reading “this title”, meaning title II of act Aug.
 22, 1940, ch.
 686, known as the Investment Advisers Act of 1940, to reflect the probable intent of Congress.

 #### Amendments
+2025—Subsec. (a)(18).
+Pub.
+L. 119–27 inserted at end “The term ‘security’ does not include a payment stablecoin issued by a permitted payment stablecoin issuer, as such terms are defined in [section 5901 of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section5901&num=0&edition=prelim).”

 2010—Subsec. (a)(11)(G), (H).
 Pub.
 L. 111–203, § 409(a), added subpar.
 (G) and redesignated former subpar.
 (G) as (H).

 Subsec. (a)(21).
 Pub.
 L. 111–203, § 986(d), struck out “ ‘Public Utility Holding Company Act of 1935’,” after “ ‘Securities Exchange Act of 1934’,”.